-(2) 3x3x3 Rule.
+- (b) 3x3x3 Rule.
 The purpose of the 3x3x3 rule is to help focus the planning effort to critically evaluate an appropriate scope and scale of studies.
-The 3x3x3 rule is defined as follows:

-- Maximum total study cost of \$3 million, including both the federal and non-federal shares.
-This amount does not include the 100 percent federal IEPR contract cost. - Maximum three-year (36 months) duration for the study, which starts with the signing of the FCSA and ends with signing of the Chief's Report. - Three levels of USACE vertical team alignment, consisting of the district, division, and headquarters.
+The 3x3x3 rule is defined as follows: - Maximum total study cost of \$3 million, including both the federal and non-federal shares.
+This amount does not include the 100 percent federal IEPR contract cost. - Maximum three-year (36 months) duration for the study, which starts with the signing of the FCSA and ends with signing of the Chief's Report. - Three levels of USACE vertical team alignment, consisting of the district, division, and headquarters. - (c) Support Documentation.

-(3) Support Documentation.
 Support documentation provides clear communication of the study's aligned path to completion.
 It contains the study scope, schedule, and funding stream.
 There are several documents that are considered Support Documentation.
-For example, Vertical Alignment Memos (VTAM), Exemptions, Resumption Approval, etc.

-Support Documentation for studies.
+For example, Vertical Alignment Memos (VTAM), Exemptions, Resumption Approval, etc. - Support Documentation for studies.
 Once funds are identified or allocated in a Statement of Managers or a cleared work plan for a study the FCSA may be executed.
 Once the FCSA is signed, HQ will release the funding to initiate the single-phase study.
 The single-phase study will follow the established SMART planning process and milestones.
 Prior to the Alternatives Milestone, the Project Delivery Team (PDT) will verify federal interest and conduct and document a preliminary analysis of the federal interest and the rough order of magnitude of costs, benefits, and environmental impacts.
 For these studies, vertical team alignment will occur throughout the study, but initially at the initial vertical team meeting.
 Documentation of the initial vertical team meeting will be captured in the VTAM and record the scope, schedule and funding stream of the study and will be used to support the actual funding stream so the Standard Funding Stream will no longer be used.
 The VTAM will be signed by the MSC Planning Chief.
-Studies identified in the BY-1 or BY-2 that have not reached the initial team meeting and therefore a specific funding stream has not yet been aligned, will continue to be supported in the budget at the Standard Funding Stream of 36 months over 4 fiscal years; \$200,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3, and \$100,000 for year 4.
+Studies identified in the BY-1 or BY-2 that have not reached the initial team meeting and therefore a specific funding stream has not yet been aligned, will continue to be supported in the budget at the Standard Funding Stream of 36 months over 4 fiscal years: \$500,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3, and \$100,000 for year 4. - (d) Changes to Scope, Schedule and/or Funding Stream.
+As the study progresses, changes in the scope, schedule and budget will be coordinated within the vertical team for alignment and captured in an updated Project Management Plan and Decision Management Plan.
+The MSC Planning Chief will provide the RIT and CECW-P a signed memo documenting the aligned scope, funding stream and schedule of the study and will either verify the study is within 3x3x3 or explain the need and path ahead for an exemption request.